December 10 is Carrot Day in Ohio – why?

-Remaining on the top floor you can meander through into the Purple Carrot Room – did you know that the original colour of carrots was purple?
+Remaining on the top floor you can meander through into the Purple Carrot Room – did you know that the original colour of carrots was purple (the story that they were turned orange to honour William of Orange is probably apocryphal)?
 Or that a very unusual heritage carrot with a purple skin and a yellowy/orange heart is grown around the Spanish village of Cuevas Bajas?
 I thought not.

 Then you can wander through into the art gallery.
 The Museum contains a comprehensive collection of carrots in all kinds of imagery.

 Some of these works of art proved very useful to plant biologists who were trying to identify old species and distinguish the individual colours (there are six!).
 The only records were in contemporary paintings such as the exquisite works by Dutch masters like Arnout de Muyser and Pieter Aertsen.

 However some of these paintings have also been erroneously used as evidence that the Dutch were the first to develope orange-rooted carrots.
 John found it hard to believe that it was claimed that there was no orange-rooted carrot recorded before the 1500s.
 After exhaustive research he finally found an image of an orange-rooted carrot in an ancient manuscript dated 512 AD which clearly pre-dated the commonly held supposition that orange carrots were developed in the 15th century.
 This led in 2011 to the publication of an article entitled The Carrot History and Iconography in Chronica Horticulturae, a well respected academic journal – which was well received and further referenced by subsequent scholars.